alainvtr/extended_mistralai_conversation/README.md

 13. Select "Mistral AI STT" (or other name if you change it before) in "STT" selector
 14. Select "Mistral AI TTS" (or other name if you change it before) in "TTS" selector and choose a voice model
 15. Submit
-16. Edit the file `<config directory>/mistral_prompt.txt` and adapt to your needs
+16. Edit the file `<config directory>/mistral_prompt.yaml` and adapt to your needs
 17. Edit the file `<config directory>/mistral_tools.yaml` and adapt to your needs
-18. You have to reload the intégration each time you modify mistral_prompt.txt or mistral_tools.yaml
+18. You have to reload the intégration each time you modify mistral_prompt.yaml or mistral_tools.yaml

 ## Final step
 When all is configured, you need to expose entities in  [Voice Assistants]("http://{your-home-assistant}/config/voice-assistants/expose").